 There is no shortage of activities during the summer period from mountain bike riding, swinging from the tress in the Adventure Park to trying to complete the inflatable obstacle course ‘Wibit’ on the lake.
 Meaning it is a perfect spot for both families and friends for a holiday.
 With Geneva airport being less than an hour away, it is also a great spot for a weekend break.

-The Summer season in Les Gets, France starts in early June to early September when the first cable car opens and the last one will close.
+There is so much open in the Summer season in Les Gets, which starts in early June to early September when the first cable car opens and the last one will close.
 There are different opening and ending dates for the various cable cars during Summer but they are roughly open at similar times.

 Whether you are hiking, bike riding or enjoying one of the other many activities, the cable cars can be used by everyone.